hellocodeM/CS/README.md

 # CS
-A toy version cpp shell.
+A toy version shell, using c++ syntax.